What is a Data Scientist and How to Become One?

 Step 3.
 Get your first entry-level job as a data scientist

-Once you’ve acquired the right skills and specialization, you should be ready for your first data science role!
-Creating an online portfolio is a valuable tool to display a few projects and showcase your accomplishments to potential employers.
-You also may want to consider a company with room for growth since your first data science job may not have the title data scientist but could be more of an analytical role.
-You’ll quickly learn how to work on a team and best practices that will prepare you for more senior positions.
+Once you’ve acquired the necessary skills and specialized knowledge, you can begin the search for your first data science role.
+Creating an online portfolio is a valuable way to display a few projects and showcase your accomplishments to potential employers.
+You may want to consider a company with room for growth since your first data science job may not have the title data scientist but could be more of an analytical role.
+You’ll likely learn how to work within a team and master best practices that can prepare you for more senior positions.

-Data science bootcamps are short-term, immersive educational programs that teach critical data science skills and programming languages such as Python, R, and SQL.
-Many bootcamps are online; some may take a couple of weeks to complete, while others may take up to a couple of months.
-Bootcamps may help you expand your network and can offer dedicated career services to help with job placements after graduation.
-Data science bootcamps typically cover various topics such as machine learning, natural language processing, data analytics, data visualization, and more.
+Data science boot camps are short-term, immersive educational programs that teach critical data science skills and programming languages such as Python, R, and SQL.
+Many boot camps are online, some may take a couple of weeks to complete, while others may take up to a couple of months.
+Boot camps can help you expand your network.
+As a student in a boot camp, you can also take advantage of dedicated career services offered through the program to help with job placement after completion.
+Data science boot camps typically cover various topics such as machine learning, natural language processing, data analytics, data visualization and more.

 Step 5.
 Review additional data scientist certifications and post-graduate learning (optional)

-Here are a few certifications that focus on valuable skills:
+Here are a few certifications that focus on and help improve valuable skills:

 Certified Analytics Professional (CAP)